bluewave-labs/bluewave-onboarding/frontend/README.md

 ## File Names
 For files that export React components, use Pascal case.
 Example: `DogProfile.jsx`

-# Getting Started with Create React App
+# Getting Started with React App

-This project was bootstrapped with Create React App.

 ## Available Scripts

 In the project directory, you can run:

-### `npm start`
+### `npm run dev`

-Runs the app in the development mode.\
+Runs the Vite development server.

-Open http://localhost:3000 to view it in your browser.
+Open http://localhost:5173/ to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-### `npm run dev`

-Runs the Vite development server.

 ### `npm run build`